 Hibiscus tea is loaded with antioxidants.
-These are molecules that protect your cells from damage that leads to oxidative stress (5).
+These are molecules that protect your cells from damage that is caused by oxidative stress (5).
 Oxidative stress can be caused by smoking, tissue trauma due to an injury or inflammation, excessive exercise, or mitochondrial activity (5).

-It may also be caused by radiation, ozone, industrial solvents, air pollution, and exposure to chemicals like drugs and pesticides (5).
-In addition, damage caused by oxidative stress may result in vision loss, cancer, or atherosclerosis (5).
+It may also be caused by radiation, UV exposure, industrial solvents, air pollution, and exposure to chemicals like drugs and pesticides (5).
+In addition, damage caused by excessive oxidative stress may result in vision loss, cancer, or atherosclerosis (5).

-Antioxidants are believed to reduce these risks, thereby reducing your risk of health conditions like cancer.
-Therefore, a 2016 study was conducted to determine the effects of antioxidants in human cancers.
+Antioxidants are believed to reduce these risks, thereby possibly reducing your risk of health conditions like cancer.
+However, studies have found conflicting results, in some cases even finding that antioxidant supplements increased the risk or progression of certain cancers.

-However, more studies are needed to study in detail the effect of antioxidant supplements in disease progression.
-Similarly, more studies are required to determine the number of antioxidants in hibiscus tea and their effectiveness in reducing cancer risk.
+More studies are needed to study in detail the effect of antioxidant supplements on disease risk and in disease progression.
+Similarly, more studies are required to determine the number of antioxidants in hibiscus tea and how they may influence cancer risk.

 However, the mean reduction was higher in the case group, which also reported a high decrease in diastolic blood pressure (2).
 Diastolic blood pressure, also known as the bottom number, reads the pressure in the arteries when your heart rests between beats.

 So, the study concluded that taking sour hibiscus tea two times a day can effectively manage blood pressure in patients with stage one hypertension.
-However, they must also modify their lifestyle and dietary patterns (2).
+However, patients should also modify their lifestyle and dietary patterns (2).

-A 2017 study was conducted to evaluate the molecular effects of Hibiscus sabdariffa polyphenols on obesity.
+A 2017 review was conducted to evaluate the molecular effects of Hibiscus sabdariffa polyphenols on obesity.
 The running theory is that these polyphenols can improve obesity-related conditions (6).